Sugar Australia supplies a range of white sugars and specialty sugars in crystal form.WHITE SUGARS RANGE

 These two sugars are especially suitable to use in cereals, baking, fillings, syrup toppings and confectionery, where the characteristic colour, flavour and aroma of the sugars will be imparted to the food.

 DEMERARA SUGAR is a particular form of raw sugar with a golden, sparkling crystal and a distinctive rich flavour.
+The fine syrup coating on the crystal, together with its coarseness also gives a good colour to the crust of baking.

 ICING SUGAR – these are fine-grained white sugars produced by grinding crystal sugar.
 They have specific uses where the very fine particles are required, such as fondant for confectionery and in the baking industry.
-We produce a pure icing sugar which is 100% sugar and icing mixtures where up to 5% starch is added to prevent caking.
+We produce a pure icing sugar which is 100% sugar and icing mixtures where up to 5% of tapioca or maize starch is added to prevent caking.
 Pure icing sugar tends to cake and lump quite quickly and should be used within a few days of production.
 Icing mixture should be used within a month of manufacture and will compact if stacked more than two pallets high.
 Storage should be in cool dry areas away from draughts and humidity.